US-UK SEND Terminology Guide: A Transatlantic GlossaryUS-UK SEND terminology guide classroom comparison

 Support Structures and Interventions

-Support for learners varies.
-US IEPs detail performance, yearly goals, services, accommodations, and modifications.
-Schools must provide these services and track progress regularly.
-IEPs specify support: speech therapy Tuesdays 2pm; maths help Mondays, Wednesdays, Fridays.
+Support for learners varies by system.
+In the US, IEPs set out current performance, yearly goals, services, accommodations, and modifications.
+Schools must provide these services and check progress often.
+IEPs also name exact support: speech therapy Tuesdays 2pm; maths help Mondays, Wednesdays, Fridays.

 US schools prioritise SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound).
 They report learner progress on IEP goals often, compared to peers.
 UK schools use differentiation and interventions, like phonics groups.
 Formal annual goals are less common on SEND plans here.